Fact checkedFact Checked

 Consider seeking the guidance of a qualified mental health professional, as they can provide you with the necessary tools and techniques to manage your symptoms and regain control over your life.

-Remember that you’re not alone in this journey, and assistance is always available to help you overcome the challenges imposed by trauma.
+Remember that you’re not alone in this journey; assistance is always available to help you overcome the challenges imposed by trauma.

 + 5 sources